PlatformIO-AVR-libraries/AVR_SPI_with_interrupts/README.md

 3. master pulls SS pin high to end transmission.

 ### SLAVE DEVICE - receiving data:
-1. slave device waits for master to pull it`s SS pin low to start reception
+1. slave device waits for master to pull its SS pin low to start reception.
    - all received data is terminated by `END_CHAR` and can be modified in the `AVR_SPI-char_defines.h` header file.
 2. when a slave device receives a byte, the ISR routine is called, and data is stored in the `SPI_data[]` array.
 3. if `END_CHAR` is reached, the function `SPI_readAll()` will return true, indicating that all data has been received.